 - Heavily dependent on repeat clients.

 - Likely to provide massage therapy in a number of settings, including client’s home/office, spa/salon, their own office, a health care setting, health club/athletic facility, or massage therapy only franchise or chain.

 Massage Therapy as a Career

-- Eighty-two percent of massage therapists started practicing massage therapy as a second career.6
+- Eighty percent of massage therapists started practicing massage therapy as a second career.6

-- Forty-seven percent of massage therapists say they would like to work more hours of massage than they currently do.6
+- Forty-two percent of massage therapists say they would like to work more hours of massage than they currently do.6

-- Forty-nine percent of massage therapists also earn income working in another profession.6
+- Fifty percent of massage therapists also earn income working in another profession.6

 Education and Credentials in the Massage Therapy Profession